one-among-us/data/people/Dethelly/page.en.md

 West Lake Culture Square, Wulin Suqare, Wuliu Lane, and Fengshan Gate.

-When parting, She asked A on her thoughts of her plan to "threaten" her parents (to gain acceptance of being trans).
+When parting, She asked A about her thoughts on her plan to "threaten" her parents (to gain acceptance of being trans).

 > *Here is what A remembered:*
 >